infinum/frontend-handbook/React/Testing best practices.md

 Test:

-Here, we mock our `Button` component implementation because we don't care about it here, we only care about the specifics of the `UserCard` component.
-This is especially useful when you don't want to generate a large tree inside your test for components that don't have any impact on the actual test.
+Here, the `Button` component is mocked since we only care about the specifics of the `UserCard` component.
+This is especially useful when you don't want to generate a large tree inside your tests for components that don't have any impact on the actual test.

 ```jsx
 import { screen } from '@testing-library/react';